 TOURS OF CENTER FOR JEWISH HISTORY—Center for Jewish History, 15 W. 16th St., offers free tours (exclusive of the YUM galleries) on Tuesdays and Thursdays at 11:30 a.m.
 Tours last approximately 1 1/2 hours and include the exhibitions of the American Jewish Historical Society, the American Sephardi Federation, the Leo Baeck Institute and the YIVO Institute for Jewish Research, as well as the Reading Room, Genealogy Institute and other public spaces.
 Tours for groups of 10 or more can be scheduled by calling (917) 606-8226.

 FLATIRON WALKING TOURS—The Flatiron/23rd Street Partnership Business Improvement District (BID) provides free, year-round historic walking tours of the district, led by local historian professional guides.
-The tours take place every Sunday starting at 11 a.m., and meet at the southwest corner of Madison Square Park (in front of the William Seward statue) at 23rd Street and Broadway.
+The tours take place every Sunday starting at 11 a.m., and meet at the tip of the Flatiron Building (new location).
 No advance registration is required.
 The walking tour highlights some of the city’s most notable landmarks, including: the New York Life Insurance Building, the MetLife Clock Tower, the Appellate Courthouse and the Flatiron Building.
 Historians leading tours are: Miriam Berman, author of Madison Square: The Park and Its Celebrated Landmarks; Mike Kaback and Fred Cookinham.
 For more information visit www.flatirondistrict.nyc.

-POETRY WORKSHOP (NEW LOCATION)—The Epiphany Poets group now meets at the Muhlenberg Public Library at 209 West 23rd Street, between Seventh and Eighth Aves. from 2-4 p.m.
-The group had previously been meeting every third Friday of the month from 2 to 4 p.m. at Epiphany Library, 228 E. 23rd St. All are welcome to participate.
+POETRY WORKSHOP—The Epiphany Poets group meets at the Muhlenberg Public Library at 209 W. 23rd Street, between Seventh and Eighth Aves. every third Fri. of the month from 2-4 p.m.
 It is a workshop so each person brings a poem — bring 12 or 13 copies to hand to each person and then discuss each work.
 The group is helpful and collegial.
 If there is time, a second poem by those who have brought one can be discussed.